 Molokai, Hawai: No Skyscraper Nor Shopping Center, Just Simply Paradise

 Molokai, Hawaii is the fifth largest of the islands, less than 40 miles long and less than 10 miles wide and it has no single skyscraper or shopping center.
 You can easily travel across the island without ever seeing so much as a traffic light.
 Seven small hotels offer 140 rooms- that’s it – and in most of them, the sound of a rooster crowing under your porch will be your wake-up call.
 Don’t expect glitzy beach bars, t-shirt shops or casinos.
 You are not going to find a single one.

 Upholding a Hawaiian Lifestyle

-What you’ll find in Molokai are some 7,400 happy, polite people eager to tell you they ‘re the real Hawaiians.
+What you’ll find are some 7,400 happy, polite people eager to tell you they ‘re the real Hawaiians.
 More people on Molokai have Hawaiian blood than on any other island according to state statistics, but it’s more than biology that gives this island its authentic feeling.
 It’s all about a simplicity mindset and a commitment to upholding the Hawaiian way of life – living aloha.

 Love, Fellowship and Duty

 “Aloha” is the first phrase you’ll hear on any of the islands and you’ll find yourself using it immediately as your usual goodbye and hello.
 But the word – on Molokai in particular – means much more.
 “Aloha” translates into: ‘al’ – face to face, and ‘ha’ – life’s breath.
 Aloha, in its fullest sense, means love, fellowship and duty, applied not only to your fellow human beings but also to the world.
 The Hawaiian Islands are one of the most remote places on the planet which means their inhabitants must encourage peace and conserve their natural resources in order to survive.